People debate constantly about the the different kinds of security assessment ,and the one that’s perhaps least understood is the Purple Team.

-A Purple Team is a group or function within a company tasked with enhancing the information sharing between—and the ultimate effectiveness of—an organization’s Red and Blue.
+A Purple Team is a function designed to enhance the information sharing between—and the ultimate effectiveness of—an organization’s Red and Blue teams.

 The first—hopefully obvious—thing to notice is that purple is a blending of red and blue.
 But just like the diagram above, you want to think of it as a bridge between Red and Blue, and not as its own separate thing.

 The Purple Team should not be a group that fills both Red and Blue roles—but rather a function that enhances existing Red and Blue capabilities.

 - Red Teams are designed to test the effectiveness of an organization’s defenses by emulating its adversaries’ TTPs in a continuous and evolving manner.

 - Blue Teams are designed to keep the organization safe from real-world attackers by understanding their TTPs and evolving the company’s defenses along with the adversary.

 - Purple Teams are designed to enhance information sharing between the Red and Blue teams to maximize their respective and combined effectiveness.